course-details-portlet

 • Ethical considerations for mobile sensing and recording

-• Releasing and updating mobile apps
+• Releasing and updating mobile apps, software lifecycle of complex decentralized systems

 • Publishing, distribution channels, monetization on mobile platforms